armincosta/CryptoTraderAIHelperTool/README.md

 # Intro

- Helper Tool software that aims to be helpful for trading on Binance.
-Particularly useful for pumps
+ Helper Tool software that aims to be helpful for trading on Binance Crypto Exchange.
+ Particularly useful in case of pumps or longer price increase time periods.

 # Introduction